mmomtchev/pymport/README.md

 `node-calls-python` is geared towards calling large monolithic Python subroutines.
 It supports asynchronous calling as it is expected that those will take significant amount of CPU time. `node-calls-python` does type conversions on each call.

 `pymport` is geared towards intensive use of Python libraries in Node.js.
-It may support asynchronous calling in the future. `pymport` keeps the `PyObject` objects visible in JavaScript.
-For example, it allows creating a `numpy` array, then using various `numpy` methods without converting the array back to JavaScript.
+It may support asynchronous calling in the future.
+The main difference is that `pymport` keeps the `PyObject` objects visible in JavaScript.
+For example, it allows creating a `numpy` array, then using the various `numpy` methods without converting the array back to JavaScript.